Fousseni Diawara: Club career

-On 10 September 2009, he signed a one-year deal with FC Istres.
-He signed for AC Ajaccio on 16 June 2010.
+On 10 September 2009, he signed a one-year deal with Istres.
+He signed for Ajaccio on 16 June 2010.

 International career

 Diawara played international matches for the Mali national team.

 Managerial career

 Diawara began his career as Mali national team coordinator at the end of his professional career after 2014–15 season.

+On 12 December 2023 he was named assistant coach of Guinea national team.
+He will support the coach Kaba Diawara.

 Personal life

+Diawara holds both French and Malian nationalities.
 He is the brother of footballers Samba and Abdoulaye.